Havish

-Koneru Lakshman Havish is an Indian actor, producer and educationist, primarily associated with Telugu cinema.
-He made his film debut in 2011 with the Telugu movie Nuvvila and has acted in multiple Telugu-language films.
+Koneru Lakshman Havish is an Indian actor, producer and educator, primarily associated with Telugu cinema.
+He made his film debut in 2011 with the movie Nuvvila.

 Apart from his film career, Havish holds a leadership position in the Koneru Lakshmaiah Education Foundation, where he serves as Vice-President He is also associated with the film production company A Havish Productions.

-Early life and family
+Early and personal life

 Havish was born in 1992 in Vijayawada, Andhra Pradesh, India.
 His father, Koneru Satyanarayana, is a film producer and holds the position of President at the K L Deemed to be University.
 His mother, Koneru Kanchana Latha, serves as Secretary of the foundation.
 The family is associated with educational and business activities in Andhra Pradesh.

-Personal life

 Havish completed his undergraduate studies in Industrial Engineering at Purdue University in Indianapolis, United States.
 Following his return to India, he pursued an interest in acting and later relocated to Hyderabad to explore opportunities in the Telugu film industry.

-Acting career
+Career

 Havish made his acting debut with the Telugu romantic comedy Nuvvila (2011), directed by Ravi Babu.
 He next appeared in Genius (2012), a drama directed by Ohmkar.The film was noted for its themes addressing youth and society.

-In 2015, Havish played the lead role in Ram Leela (2015), a Telugu romantic drama.
-He later featured in the bilingual mystery thrillerSeven (2019), directed by Nizar Shafi.
-During this period, he acted in a range of films in the Telugu-language industry.
+In 2015, Havish played the lead role in Ram Leela (2015), a romantic drama.
+He later featured in the bilingual mystery thriller, Seven (2019), directed by Nizar Shafi.

-From 2023 onward, Havish has been involved in upcoming film projects.
-His film 'Yess Boss' is in post-production and scheduled for release in 2025.
-Another project, 'Nenu Ready', is in pre-production stage with filming at various locations in Hyderabad.
-In addition to acting, he continues to be involved in academic administration.